nktnet1/webview-kiosk/README.md

 ## Key Features

+### Core / Standalone

 - <b>Lock Task Mode (Pin):</b> prevent access to your device's home screen, apps and status bar
 - <b>Secure Settings:</b> configurations are protected by biometrics, device credentials or custom password
-- <b>URL Filtering:</b> use regular expression to control web access through blacklisting and whitelisting
+- <b>URL Filtering:</b> use regular expressions to control web access through a URL blacklist and whitelist
-- <b>Export/Import:</b> allows for the backup and restore of user settings and configurations
+- <b>Export/Import:</b> backup and restore user settings in Base64 or JSON format
 - <b>Local files:</b> display an image, audio, video, or HTML file in kiosk mode from your device
+- <b>Default Launcher:</b> functions as a home app that and can launch other apps

+### Remote Management / Enterprise

+- <b>Message Queuing Telemetry Transport (MQTT)</b>
+  - Monitor events, update settings, execute commands and build custom automations using the API
+  - Requires an MQTT broker (e.g., Mosquitto, EMQX, HiveMQ)
+- <b>Managed Configurations (App Restrictions)</b>
-- <b>Managed Configurations:</b> for fully-managed (company-owned) devices, settings can be set and restricted remotely through an MDM/EMM provider
+  - For fully-managed (company-owned) devices, settings can be remotely configured via an MDM/EMM provider.
+  - Advanced users using a device policy controller (e.g. Test DPC or OwnDroid) can also enforce configurations locally.

 ## Additional Permissions